OlaJamesO/aws-ha-threeteir-webapp/README.md

 # Part 4: Building the Application Tier

-I  have created a shared filesystem, a central highly available database, and a caching layer to improve application response times.
+Created a shared filesystem, a central highly available database, and a caching layer to improve application response times.

 It is now time to deploy the WordPress application itself in a highly available fashion.
 To do this I will create an EC2 AutoScaling group which will add and remove servers to a fleet of application servers in response to network traffic.
 I will also deploy a load balancer to distribute traffic across these instances as they are added and removed.
 The load balancer will provide a single endpoint for the users even as the backend application servers are scaled according to user traffic demands.